Red Sox vs. Rays Player Props Betting Odds

 - Diaz has 28 doubles, 18 home runs, 52 walks and 67 RBI (146 total hits).

-- Diaz will look for his third straight game with a hit in this matchup.
+- Diaz hopes to build on a two-game hitting streak in this matchup.
 During his last five outings he is batting .227 with a double, a home run, two walks and an RBI.

 Diaz Recent Games